Garaio-REM/remcloud-message-bus-api/sedex.md

 &nbsp;&nbsp;&nbsp;&nbsp;content| string | content for the transmitted data file

 The message_id, which is part of every message, is used here as id for the message sent to Sedex.
-This id will later be returned by Sedex in the receipt (see [Sedex.Messaging.MessageSent](#sedexmessagingmessagesent).
+This id will later be returned by Sedex in the receipt (see [Sedex.Messaging.MessageSent](#sedexmessagingmessagesent)).
 The id used must therefore be globally unique.
 #### Example
 ```json